About the Project

-Project (3.5 years in Sheffield with visits to Singapore):
+Project (2 years in Sheffield and 2 years in Singapore):

 A first-class or upper second class honours degree in Mathematics, Statistics, Physics, Computer Science or Engineering discipline.

 If English is not your first language, you must have an IELTS score of 6.5 overall, with no less than 6.0 in each component.

 To formally apply for the studentship, applicants need to apply directly to the University of Sheffield using the online application system.
 Please name Dennis Wang and Mauricio Alvarez as your proposed supervisors.

 For more information on how to apply and a link to our application system, please see here: